 Well I still plan to put the cables into the 3d printed box, but I still need to design a lid and that’s where I will put it!

-Here are the main ideas for version 2 of my external battery update:
+Here are the main ideas for setup 2 of my external battery update:

 - put a switch so I can select internal or external battery (and don’t have to unplug XT60 cables which is sometimes difficult)